cutterkom/datablog/content/about/_index.md

 My programming language of choice is R (tidyverse), I consider myself as a member of the [#rstats community](https://twitter.com/hashtag/rstats).

-This website servers as a notebook for data related links and code snippets.
+This website serves as a notebook for data related links and code snippets.

 ***